1540

 1936

-Archduke Albrecht inherited, after the death of his father Archduke Friedrich, the family‘s remaining assets and the goods which were preserved in Austria and Hungary after expropriation in the 1st World War.
+Archduke Albrecht inherited, after the death of his father Archduke Friedrich, the family’s remaining wealth and estates that had been retained in Austria and Hungary following the expropriations after World War I.

 1942/1949

-On February 8th 1942, a fire destroyed the so-called clock tract between the 2nd and 3rd courtyard.
+On February 8, 1942, a fire destroyed the so-called Clock Wing between the 2nd and 3rd courtyards.
 This part of the building was not rebuilt.

-On August 11th 1949, the uninhabited main castle caught fire.
-Only the middle part of the main building, including the fresco of the famous baroque painter Franz Anton Maulpertsch could be saved.
+On August 11, 1949, the uninhabited main castle went up in flames.
+Only the central section of the main building, including the fresco by the famous Baroque painter Franz Anton Maulbertsch, could be saved.

 1956